Warrant Officer Prerequisites and Duty Description

 - Must have two (2) years of documented (through evaluation reports) Section Chief/Squad Leader or higher experience in a feeder MOS.
 (Non-waiverable)

 - The majority of NCOERs must reflect outstanding and exceptional duty performance ratings noted with "Among the Best / Far Exceeded Standard" ratings by the Rater and "Successful/ Superior / Most Qualified / /Highly Qualified (with strong enumeration)" ratings by the Senior Rater.

-- Soldiers must be fully deployable, able to meet all physical requirements IAW AR 40-501, be able to take and pass a standard three event APFT (push-ups, sit-ups, and 2 mile run) IAW FM 7-22 and meet height/weight standards IAW AR 600-9.
+- Soldiers must be fully deployable, able to meet all physical requirements IAW AR 40-501, be able to take and pass a standard three event APFT (push-ups, sit-ups, and 2-mile run) IAW FM 7-22 or ACFT and meet height/weight standards IAW AR 600-9.
 (Non-waiverable)

 - Have a written endorsement letter (LOR) from an interview with a CW3-CW5.
 (CW2-CW5 for National Guard and Reserve) Active duty candidates must receive their LOR from a 131A who is currently on active duty.
 (Non-waiverable)